IBM-Cloud/docs/services/IoT/devices/mqtt.md

 ### Quality of service levels and clean session

-Managed devices can publish messages that have a quality of service (QoS) level of 0 or 1.
+Managed devices can publish messages with a quality of service (QoS) level of zero or one.
+If a QoS value of one is set, messages from the device are queued, if necessary.
 Messages from the device must not be retained messages.

-Messages with QoS=0 can be discarded and do not persist after the messaging server is restarted.
-Messages with QoS=1 can be queued and do persist after the messaging server is restarted.
-The durability of the subscription determines whether a request is queued.
-The ``cleansession`` parameter of the connection that made the subscription determines the durability of the subscription.

-{{site.data.keyword.iot_short_notm}} publishes requests that have a QoS level of 1 to support queuing of messages.
-To queue messages that are sent while a managed device is not connected, configure the device not to use clean sessions by setting the ``cleansession`` parameter to false.
+{{site.data.keyword.iot_short_notm}} publishes requests with a QoS level of one to a support queue of messages.
+To queue messages that are sent when a managed device is offline, configure the device to use ``cleansession=false``.

 **Warning:**
-  If your managed device uses a durable subscription, any device management commands that are sent to your device while it is offline are reported as failed operations if the device does not reconnect to the service before the request times out.
-However, when the device reconnects, those requests are processed by the device.
-A durable subscription is specified by the ``cleansession=false`` parameter.
+  If your managed device uses a durable subscription of ``cleansession=false``, any device management commands that are sent to your device while it is offline will be reported as failed operations if the device does not reconnect to the service before the request times out.
+However, when the device reconnects, those requests will be actioned by the device.

+When handling request failures, it is important to take this into account if you are using durable subscriptions for your managed devices.

 ### Topics